Hurricane Nate (2005)

-Hurricane Nate was an Atlantic hurricane that threatened Bermuda but remained at sea during early September 2005.
+Hurricane Nate was a tropical cyclone that threatened Bermuda but remained at sea during early September 2005.
 The fourteenth named storm and seventh hurricane of the annual Atlantic hurricane season, Nate formed southwest of Bermuda on September 5 and initially moved very slowly to the northeast.
 Early forecasts suggested a possible threat to the island, but Nate passed well to its south as a Category 1 hurricane on September 8.
 After moving away from the island, the storm entered a region with cooler sea surface temperatures and unfavorable wind shear, causing it to weaken to a tropical storm before becoming extratropical on September 10.
 The extratropical remnant was later absorbed by a larger weather system.

 The hurricane caused no structural damage while tropical, although it generated rip currents in combination with other storms that killed one person off the New Jersey coast.
 Nate dropped light rainfall and produced gusty winds on the island of Bermuda.
 The remnants of hurricanes Nate and Maria contributed to heavy rainfall in parts of Scotland and later Western Norway, triggering a mudslide that killed one person.
 Canadian Navy ships en route to the US Gulf Coast, carrying relief supplies to assist in the aftermath of Hurricane Katrina, were delayed while trying to avoid Nate and Hurricane Ophelia.